 Step five - Make the dough.
 Combine the milk mixture and raisin mixture with the dry ingredients, using a rubber spatula to incorporate the flour into the liquids.
 You can then start kneading the dough by hand until it fully comes together.

 Step six - Knead.
-Turn the dough out onto a lightly-floured surface (you can use a sheet of parchment or a smooth-surface countertop) and knead for 10-15 minutes, until it's soft, smooth, and elastic.
+Turn the dough out onto a lightly floured surface (you can use a sheet of parchment or a smooth-surface countertop) and knead for 10-15 minutes, until it's soft, smooth, and elastic.
 You may need to incorporate up to an additional 4 ¼ ounces (or 1 cup) of bread flour in the process.
-Do this gradually, and only if you find that the dough is sticking to your hands or your kneading surface.
+Do this gradually, and only if you find that the dough is sticking to your hands or your work surface.

 Step seven - Shape and rest.
 Shape the dough into a smooth ball and transfer it to a lightly-oiled, medium-size ball, flipping it over once to coat both sides in oil.
-Cover it with plastic wrap and let it rest at room temperature for 30-60 minutes.
+Cover it with plastic wrap or a clean kitchen towel and let it rest at room temperature for 30-60 minutes.
 It may not rise significantly during this time, but you should still aim for a longer resting period if your kitchen is on the cool side.

 Step one - Make the cinnamon-sugar: In a small bowl, whisk together brown sugar, granulated sugar, and cinnamon until well-combined.
 This will become your cinnamon roll filling.

 Step two - Roll the dough out.
-Place the dough on a lightly-floured surface and use a rolling pin to shape it into a 12"x16" rectangle, with one of the 12" sides facing you.
+Place the dough on a lightly-floured surface (your counter, a cutting board, or even a large piece of parchment paper will work) and use a rolling pin to shape it into a 12"x16" rectangle, with one of the 12" sides facing you.
 If you're having trouble getting it to size, it can help to lift the dough from one end and let it hang a bit as you go, as well as gently stretch the corners apart to keep the edges roughly squared off.

 Rub the softened butter over the surface of the dough, and then sprinkle the cinnamon sugar filling evenly over top, leaving about an inch of the buttered dough uncovered on the side furthest away from you.

-Step three - Roll and slice: Beginning with the side closest to you, roll the dough into a tight log.
+Step three - Roll and slice: Beginning with the side closest to you, roll the dough into a tight log, jelly-roll style.
 Once you reach the end, roll the log so that the seam is at the bottom.
-Use a sharp knife or a piece of floss to slice the log into twelve equal portions.
+Use a sharp knife or a piece of floss to slice the log into twelve equal pieces.
 It helps to slice it in half first, slice each side in half once more, and then slice each quarter into thirds.

 Step four - Let rise: Grease a 9"x13" baking dish with butter or cooking spray.
-Carefully transfer the individual cinnamon rolls to the baking dish in a 3x4 pattern.
+Carefully place rolls in the baking dish in a 3x4 pattern.
 It's best to situate each roll so that the outer seam is touching the edge of the dish or another roll.

 Step five - Glaze and bake: Preheat your oven to 350ºF.
 Just before baking, brush the rolls with melted butter.
 Bake them for approximately 25 minutes, until the tops are beginning to turn golden brown.

 If you have an instant-read thermometer, you'll know your cinnamon rolls are done when the interior temperature of the bread in the very middle of the pan reaches 190ºF.
-Always be cautious of overbaking; it's the worst thing you can do if you want soft, gooey rolls!
+Always be cautious of overbaking; it's the worst thing you can do if you want gooey, super soft rolls!

 Frost the rolls: